 13.2.11.
-Fact [E, Cor.
-19.14]. - Suppose $(A, \mathfrak{m})$ is a Noetherian regular local ring.
+Fact (due to Serre, [E, Cor.
+19.14], [M-CRT, Thm.
+19.3]). - Suppose (A, \mathfrak{m}) is a Noetherian regular local ring.
 Any localization of A at a prime is also a regular local ring.

-Hence to check if Spec A (A a Noetherian ring) is nonsingular, then it suffices to check at closed points (at maximal ideals).
-This major theorem was an open problem in commutative algebra for a long time until settled by homological methods.
-The special case of local rings that are localizations of finite type $\overline{k}$ -algebras will be given in Exercise 22.7.E.
+Hence to check if Spec A is nonsingular (A Noetherian), it suffices to check at closed points (at maximal ideals).
+This major theorem was an open problem in commutative algebra for a long time until settled by homological methods by Serre.
+The special case of local rings that are localizations of finite type \overline{k} -algebras will be given in Exercise 22.7.E.